ellakoa/postcard-poem/content/posts/the-hidden-seabed.md

 metaImage: /img/face.jpg
 alt: "111"
 poem: |-
-  I went down to the beach that day the tower's demise echoed over the bay.
+  I went down to the beach that day when the tower's demise echoed over the bay.

   It was March, cold winds were none
   The day was warm, with a southerly breeze
-  High pressure depressed the silent sea.
+  High pressure depressed the silent sea

-  The tide went low, exceptionally low
+  The tide went low, exceptionally low.

-  Very few it seemed had ventured out to roam the sands not normally shown and marvel at their grand reveal in that magical hour when the tide is still.

   Many had witnessed the towers
   bought to their knees
-  with a cheer then a sigh
+  a cheer, then a sigh
-  as rubble and dust filled the sky
+  as rubble and dust filled the sky.

-  Missing the lowest of tides
-  and the lovely morning sky
-  shared by a few that had stayed and cared to tread on what was usually the hidden seabed.
+  Few it seemed had ventured out to tread on the usual hidden seabed
+  To marvel at their grand reveal in that magical hour when the tide is still.

+  The tide went low, exceptionally low.
 alignPoemLeft: false
 address: |-
   The Hidden Seabed